gradie42/Portfolio/README.md

 # Portfolio

-Passionate about the field of Cybersecurity, I am actively involved in acquiring new knowledge and practical skills.
-My goal is to continue my education until I obtain an engineering degree in Netwokrs and Security at ESIEE.
+Passionate about DevOps, I am actively involved in acquiring new knowledge and practical skills in these fields.
+My goal is to continue my education until I obtain an engineering degree in Networks and Security at ESIEE.
+I enjoy working on automation, infrastructure as code, and continuous integration/deployment pipelines.

 # Project Overview